kcalliga/prevent-intranamespace-comms/README.md

 If your namespace/project already exists:

 Inside of your namespace, create net-tool deployment and the httpd deployment.
-These are the
+These are the http-pod.yaml and